Gunmen attack Yemen election committee office

 The United States and Saudi Arabia fear Islamist militants are exploiting the turmoil to strengthen their foothold in the south, near oil shipping routes through the Red Sea.

-Saleh, who travelled to the United States on Saturday for treatment for wounds sustained in an assassination attempt last year, has handed over power to his deputy following the protests against his rule, paving the way for the early presidential election on February 21.
+Saleh, who travelled to the United States on Saturday for treatment for wounds sustained in an assassination attempt last year, has handed over power to his deputy after months of protests against his rule, paving the way for an early presidential election next month.

-Northern Shi'ite Muslims rebels known as Houthis, who have been left out of the deal to ease Saleh out of power, have said they planned to boycott the vote.
+Northern Shi'ite Muslims rebels known as Houthis, who have been left out of the deal to ease Saleh out of power, have also said they planned to boycott the February 21 vote.